darigovresearch/DIY-Solar-Phone-Chargers/docs_source/source/building_the_panel.md

 - Check tabbing wire tails are firmly soldered to the back of cells by using a fingernail to try to lift them.
 Any weak connections that are not spotted at this stage are likely to fail when the cells are encapsulated.
 - Using a multimeter and a light source to test each row of cells before moving on to the next stage can allow you to spot and fix problems early.
 - GO SLOWLY as breakages now are very hard to fix

+**Testing the panel**

+Testing is best done in bright sunshine outside but in some circumstances it can be carried out over a high wattage grow lamp placed under a glass-topped table.

+Use a multimeter set to measure DC voltage, on the 20V setting.
+With the solar panel pointing towards the light source, touch the probes on the multimeter to the tabbing wire coming off each end of a row to measure the voltage it is generating.
+Each row of 5 cells should measure around 2.5 volts.
+If you are measuring less than that, it may be because there is not enough light for testing, or that one or more cells is short circuited.
+Touch the probes to the tabbing wire running either side of a cell to measure the voltage of each individual cell - if any of those is reading 0 volts, it is short circuited.
+If the entire row is reading 0 volts, there is a bad connection - go over each soldered contact on each cell to make sure the connections are good, and test again.

+You can also use the multimeter to check the polarity of each row - touching the positive probe to the positive side of the row and the negative probe to the negative side of the row will give a positive result - reversing the probes will give a negative result.

 ## Step 5: Cross tabbing
 Before starting, identify the positive and negative terminals of your solar panel, which will be on the same edge of the panel coming from the end cell of the outer rows.
 This will determine the rows that need to be connected to create a continuous ‘snake’ of cells.
 A piece of tabbing wire is used to connect across each row.
 To keep the cross tabbing secure, but also allow access to it in the event of a problem, the cross-tabbing should run between rows just inside the edge of the polycarbonate.